Coconut oil offers a myriad of affordable, super healthy alternatives for

 If you want some tooth polishing action, try this nice little recipe:

 This toothpaste works great for daily stain management and keeping those pearly whites polished!
+The xylitol also helps prevent cavities.

 • Mix all ingredients into a thick paste

-• Transfer into a small jar
+• Transfer to a small jar

 How to Use-